nakita-strangeways/CloudDeveloper-Final-Project/README.md

 # Functionality of the application

 This application will allow creating/removing/updating/fetching TODO items.
 Each TODO item can optionally have an attachment image.
 Each user only has access to TODO items that he/she has created.
-The user can also search for a particular TODO item.
+The user can also search for a particular TODO item by name.

 # TODO items